It’s going to be difficult.

 I want to gain 3,000 subscribers in 6 months, by publishing 25 guest posts.

-For attracting subscribers from your guest post, you’ll need to:
+For attracting subscribers from your guest blog post, you’ll need to:

 - strategically write your author bio